BrightSign Extension

 A UDP packet is all it takes

-The extension installs as a BrightSign LVM squashfs image and auto-starts on every reboot.
-Send a single UDP message from BrightScript or any control system — the player speaks it aloud.
+Install the signed .bsfw extension via MicroSD card — the player handles everything automatically on first boot.
+Then send a single UDP message from BrightScript or any control system and the player speaks it aloud.

 VOICE 1